 On-premise: Better the devil we know?

-The most attractive aspect of using on premise is having full control over the physical and human risks associated with data protection.
+The most attractive aspect of using an on-premise is having full control over the physical and human risks associated with data protection.
 This capability is its biggest strength and ironically, its biggest weakness…

 Physical control – The closer you hold the data, the easier it is to protect it but bear in mind appropriate security measures that must be put in place.